 - Apply for the Supplemental Nutrition Assistance Program—SNAP.

-- See "Healthy Eating on a Budget" and SNAP in the Resources section for more tips.
+- See "Healthy Eating on a Budget" and SNAP in the For More Information section for more tips.

 - Do not skip meals, as doing so may make you hungrier later.

 - Choose high-fiber foods, like whole-grain breads and cereals, beans, deeply colored vegetables (like kale and sweet potatoes), and fruits.